12 Airplane Facts You’ve Always Been Curious About

 Why do cabin crews dim the lights when a plane lands?

 One of the most unknown facts about airplanes is that cabins dim the lights during landing for security preparation reasons.
-Dimming the lights is a precautionary measure that allows a passenger’s eyes to adjust to darkness.
-That way, if something goes wrong on descent, everyone’s eyes will already be adjusted for evacuation.
+Dimming the lights is a precautionary measure that allows a passenger’s eyes to adjust to the darkness.
+That way, if something goes wrong on the descent, everyone’s eyes will already be adjusted for evacuation.
 Here’s what 9 common airplane noises mean.

 What are the white trails that planes leave in the sky?